-Maggie is trained in the Nurtured Heart Approach and has over 15 years of experience teaching children in creative, interactive, engaging ways having worked as an assistant camp director, camp counselor, preschool teacher, home-school teacher, environmental educator, parent coach, and music teacher.
+Maggie is trained in the Nurtured Heart Approach and has nearly 20 years of experience teaching children in creative, interactive, engaging ways having worked as an assistant camp director, camp counselor, preschool teacher, home-school teacher, environmental educator, parent coach, and music teacher.
 She also teaches guitar, banjo, uke, and piano lessons to students of varying experience levels and ages.
 In addition, Maggie performs regularly throughout New England with

 Maggie is fueled by the curiosity of children and strives to make each child feel a sense of belonging and success in their learning process.
 She strongly believes in the power of music to generate joy, healing, love, connection, and community for people of all ages.